pwdo/FFC-Social-Media/README.md

 **This logo shall be used only with the express permission of the organization.
 It should not be used to misrepresent FFC or the [Philippine Web Designers Organization](http://pwdo.org) in any way.
 If using this logo, please [get in touch](mailto:info@pwdo.org?subject=FFC%20Logo) with us.**

+---

+## Name and Writing Guide

+Please take note of how we write our org and event names with the help of our [Writing Guide](https://medium.com/@PWDO/writing-style-guide-547960f15ef4)

+---

 Here are some useful links:

 ## Website